Design Group Offices and Labs

 Research projects in the IRIS Design Lab: Interdisicplinary Research in Sustainable Design (Assistant Professor Erin MacDonald, PI) have three foci: (1) Modeling the role of the public's decisions in effective large-scale sustainability implementation; (2) Improving engineering designers' abilities to address complex customer preference for sustainability; and (3) Using data on how consumers perceive products, especially visually, to understand how products are evaluated and subsequently improve those evaluations.
 These foci represent three corresponding design vantage points: (1) system-level; (2) human-scale or product-level, and (3) single-decision-level, as shown in the Figure.
 The exploration of these different vantage points is fundamental to performing insightful design research on complex design issues, such as sustainability.

-The ME310 Design Team Development Loft (Professor Larry Leifer, PI) provides space and technical support for globally distributed product development teams working on corporate partner projects.
+The ME310 Design Team Development Loft (Professor Mark Cutkosky, PI) provides space and technical support for globally distributed product development teams working on corporate partner projects.
 Teams are assigned a desktop design station with internet video studio support.
 The facility is in Building 550.

 The Micro-Structures and Sensors Laboratory (Professor Thomas Kenny, PI) is the setting for efforts to develop and fabricate novel mechanical structures.
 Basic research on the non-classical phenomena exhibited by micro structures is emphasized as well.

-The guiding spirit of the Product Realization Lab (PRL) is to transform our world by preparing Stanford students to be self-confident change agents.
+The guiding spirit of the Product Realization Lab (PRL) (Professor Steve Collins, PI) is to transform our world by preparing Stanford students to be self-confident change agents.
 Each year, more than 1000 students come to the PRL to create objects of lasting value.
 Nearly half of these students are women, and an ever-increasing percentage are non-engineers.
-The pathbreaking PRL curriculum and award-winning teaching team, directed by Professor David Beach and Senior Lecturer Craig Milroy, continue to inspire and support students who are solving the greatest challenges of our time.
+The pathbreaking PRL curriculum and award-winning teaching team, directed by Senior Lecturer Craig Milroy, continue to inspire and support students who are solving the greatest challenges of our time.
 The PRL is open to Stanford undergraduate, graduate, and professional school students.
 For a list of courses and to learn more about the lab, please visit the Product Realization Lab website.